seamapi/docs/docs/device-and-system-integration-guides/4suites-locks/README.md

 This integration supports all [4SUITES locks, lock upgrades, and readers](https://www.4suiteshq.com/products/).

+For detailed information about the 4SUITES devices that Seam supports, see our [4SUITES Supported Devices page](https://www.seam.co/manufacturers/4suites).

 We support the following features:

 * [Triggering web lock and unlock actions](../../products/smart-locks/lock-and-unlock.md)